Back to Blog

 What Burn 451 does differently

 Every save gets a 24-hour timer.
 You have to decide โ€” read it, vault it, or burn it.
 There's no infinite archive because the mechanics don't allow passive accumulation.
-Burn also generates an AI 3-bullet summary on save and has a free tier today (planned V3 Pro $4.99/mo or $48/yr, planned not live).
+Burn also generates an AI 3-bullet summary on save (a Pro feature).
+The free tier covers the core save/vault/MCP flow; Pro is $4.99/mo or $48/yr (7-day trial).

 Does Raindrop have an MCP server?